SiddhiKhatke/KR-C-Learning-Log/README.md

 # KR-C-Learning-Log
-Documenting my journey into Bare Metal programming and K&R C exercises.
-Based in Pune, India.
+Documenting my journey into K&R C exercises.

 **Exercise 2-2**: Write a loop equivalent to the for loopof getline program without using && or ||.